MicrosoftDocs/Advertising-docs/BingAds/reporting-service/adgroupperformancereportcolumn.md

 ---
-title: AdGroupPerformanceReportColumn Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: AdGroupPerformanceReportColumn Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the attributes and performance statistics columns that you can include in the AdGroupPerformanceReportRequest.
 ---
-# AdGroupPerformanceReportColumn Value Set
+# AdGroupPerformanceReportColumn Value Set - Reporting
 Defines the attributes and performance statistics columns that you can include in the [AdGroupPerformanceReportRequest](../reporting-service/adgroupperformancereportrequest.md).

 The attribute columns that you include in a report can affect how the statistics are aggregated.
 In other words the number of rows increase by a factor of the unique attributes.
 For more information, see [Columns that Group the Data](~/guides/reports.md#columnsdata).